it-innovation/EXPERImonitor/doc/manual_source/mainContent/Getting_started_with_the_ECC.rst

 Acquiring the required 3rd party libraries
 ==========================================

-In addition to the ECC distribution, you will also need to acquire some third party libraries that we cannot reditribute due to their licenses.
+In addition to the ECC distribution, you will also need to acquire some third party libraries that we cannot redistribute due to their licenses.

 ===================== ==========================================================================================================
 Library               Description